PowerDNS/pdns/docs/lua-records/functions.rst

   More sophisticated test that attempts an actual http(s) connection to ``url``.
 In addition, multiple groups of IP addresses can be supplied.
 The first set with a working (available) IP address is used.
+URL is considered up if HTTP response code is 200 and optionally if the content matches ``stringmatch`` option.

   :param string url: The url to retrieve.
   :param addresses: List of lists of IP addresses to check the URL on.